 Section 811 Capital Advance/PRAC: Only 501(c)(3) nonprofits are eligible to apply for the Section 811 Capital Advance/PRAC program.
 HUD provides funding for capital costs and for project rental assistance contracts that cover annual operating costs.
-HUD estimates there are currently 31,600 Section 811 Capital Advance/ PRAC units.
-In 2020, after issuing the first Capital Advance/PRAC notice of funding availability (NOFA) since 2010, HUD announced \$54.7 million in awards to 15 nonprofit recipients.
-In October 2023, HUD issued a new notice (now called a notice of funding opportunity, or NOFO) for the Section 811 Capital Advance/ PRAC program with funds from HUD FY21 and HUD FY22 appropriations.
-Highlights of this NOFO include:
+HUD estimates that there are currently 31,600 Section 811 Capital Advance/PRAC units.
+In 2019, after issuing the first Section 811 Supportive Housing for Persons with Disabilities (Capital Advance/PRAC) Notice of Funding Availability (NOFA) since 2010, HUD announced \$13.4 million in awards to eight nonprofit recipients.
+In October 2023, HUD issued a new Notice of Funding Opportunity (NOFO) for the Section 811 (Capital Advance/ PRAC) program with funds from HUD FY22 and HUD FY23 appropriations.
+The awards for the FY23 NOFO are pending announcement.